Baywood Exterminating Company — licensed pest control company in Houston, Texas

 The company is licensed for 5 service categories, including pest control, termite treatment, lawn & landscape care, wildlife removal, and structural fumigation.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Baywood Exterminating Company maintains a strong 4.8-star rating on Google based on 85 customer reviews, placing them among the highest-rated pest control providers in the Houston area.
+Baywood Exterminating Company maintains a strong 4.8-star rating based on 80+ customer reviews, placing them among the highest-rated pest control providers in the Houston area.

 Location